holymoly/api/README.md

   + ~~using https~~ (because its 2017!)
   + ~~database example~~
   + automated testing
-  + nginx as loadbalancer
+  + ---nginx as loadbalancer--- not part of the app
-  + example for multiple instances
+  + --example for multiple instances--- can be handled elswhere (nginx, kubernetes)
+  + jwt integration

 ## Installing